MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

    **If it doesn't look right:** Compare against the raw row count; if rows differ, re-export from OpenRefine without filters.

 5) **Do:** Run the distinct rights/place cell.
-   **Why:** Verifies normalization stuck and no stray tokens remain.
+   **Why:** Verifies your cleanup stuck and no stray tokens remain.
    **You should see:** Rights limited to `CC BY 4.0`, `Public Domain`, `Rights Reserved`; places limited to `New York City, NY` and `Albany, NY`.
-   **If it doesn't look right:** Reapply the operations JSON in OpenRefine, re-export, and rerun this notebook.
+   **If it doesn't look right:** Reapply the OpenRefine operations file, re-export, and rerun this notebook.

 6) **Do:** Run the validation summary cell and copy the output into `05-artifacts/README.md` or your notes.
    **Why:** Captures evidence for downstream teams and future reruns.